 #1: The most important measure is SPF – always wear sunscreen!

-A great option is to use an SPF lip balm.
-Maybe you wear facial sunscreen, but don’t want to use a separate lip product; in that case, you can add some of your regular face sunscreen onto your lips.
+As mentioned in the section above, your first line of defense is wearing an SPF lip balm.
+Or maybe you wear facial sunscreen, but don’t want to use a separate lip product.
+In that case, you can add some of your regular face sunscreen onto your lips.
 A soothing, nourishing option is our Green Tea SPF 30, which can help hydrate the skin and protect the delicate skin on your lips.
 Remember to reapply after eating or drinking!

 #2: If you enjoy wearing lipstick, why not use primer and SPF in one step?